mochi-hpc-experiments/platform-configurations/README.md

 This repository provides Spack configuration files, example job scripts, and notes about building and running Mochi-based codes on various platforms.
-Please refer to your platform of interest for more information.
+Please refer to the subdirectory for your platform of interest for more information.

 Using spack.yaml files
 ----------------------

 Each platform subdirectory in this repository provides a `spack.yaml` file.
-Such a file is meant to fully describe a Spack environment, including some system-provided packages and compilers.
-It does so independently of any `compilers.yaml` or `packages.yaml` files installed in `~/.spack`, hence preventing as much as possible the possible interference with user-specific spack configurations.
+A `spack.yaml` file fully describes a Spack environment, including system-provided packages and compilers.
+It does so independently of any `compilers.yaml` or `packages.yaml` files installed in `~/.spack`, thereby preventing interference with user-specific spack configurations as much as possible.

 You may use `spack.yaml` files to create a
 [Spack environment](https://spack.readthedocs.io/en/latest/environments.html) in